The Heart of Lawrence College

 The Inter-House Competition

 The inter-house competition is one of the defining features of life at Lawrence College.
-Throughout the year, the four houses compete across a wide range of activities:
+Throughout the year, the four houses compete across a wide range of sporting, academic and cultural activities.
+The overall winner receives the prestigious Quaid-e-Azam Shield — the most coveted prize in the Lawrence College year.

 - Cricket